albertlai/deep-style-transfer/README.md

 This implementation uses [Instance Norm](https://arxiv.org/abs/1607.08022) described by Ulyanov et al and [Resize-Convolution](http://distill.pub/2016/deconv-checkerboard/) from Odena et al.

 Takes a few hours to train on a P2 instance on AWS and image generation takes a few seconds on a Macbook Pro.
-Dataset was from MS COCO and uses the VGG19 network for texture and style loss
+Training image dataset was from MS COCO validation set and uses the VGG19 network for texture and style loss

 ## Requirements
 1. Tensorflow 0.10